omnivector-solutions/osd-documentation/operations/gpu.rst

    <https://docs.nvidia.com/deploy/cuda-compatibility/#faq>`_ to guide you on
    installing the correct version.

-After installing GPU Drivers, your should reboot the nodes using them.
-Check :ref:`rebooting-nodes` section for details on how to do that.
+After installing GPU Drivers, your need to reboot the node.
+Check :ref:`rebooting-nodes` section for details on rebooting them.